rayush7/CVPR-2018-WAD-Video-Segmentation-Challenge/README.md

 [CVPR 2018 Workshop on Autonomous Driving Link](http://wad.ai/)

 #### Dataset and Evaluation
-Evaluation was done on Seven different instance-level annotations, which are car, motorcycle, bicycle, pedestrian, truck, bus, and tricycle.
+Evaluation was done on Seven different instance-level annotations, which are
+* Car
+* Motorcycle
+* Bicycle
+* Pedestrian
+* Truck
+* Bus
+* Tricycle

 #### Results